Ankur251996/trinankur-vsdsquadron-mini-internship/README.md

 ![326075039-4f3df58b-8c0c-45c6-ba39-a196547dd38f](https://github.com/Ankur251996/trinankur-vsdsquadron-mini-internship/assets/170226117/d0e1cfae-d4b6-4a60-ac72-eadaa0ef8571)

 - The first field in the instruction format is known as **opcode**, also referred as operation code.
 The opcode is of length seven bits and is used to determine the type of instruction format.
-- The J-type instruction only consists of single instruction, `JAL`.
+- The U-type instruction only consists of two instructions, i.e., `LUI` and `AUIPC`.
-- J-type instruction encode 20 bits signed immediate which is divided into four fields.
-- The J-type instructions are often used to perform jump to the desired memory location.
-The address of the desired memory location is defined in the instruction.
-These instructions are also used to implement loops.
+- For Example, lets take the instruction **lui rd, imm** and understand this instruction. `lui x15, 0x13579`:This instruction will be executed and the immediate value 0x13579 will be written in the MSB of the rdx15, and it will look like x15=0x13579000.

+### 6. J-type instruction
+In RV32, each instruction is of size 32 bits.
+In J-type instruction, J stands for jump, which means that this instruction format is used to implement jump tytpe instruction.
+THe entire 32 bits instruction is divided into six fields as shown below: